ibexa/documentation-user/docs/getting_started/discover_ui.md

 ![Top bar](img/top_bar_all.png "Top bar")

-Depending on your location within the Back Office, it can contain the following important features:
+Depending on your location within the back office, it can contain the following important features:

 A\.
 Logo in the left corner, which is a direct link to the [dashboard](#dashboard)

 B\.
 "Focus mode" badge which informs you that the [focus mode](#focus-mode) is on

 C\.
-Global search field that allows you to [find content](../search/search_for_content.md) by checking all searchable Fields
+Global search field that allows you to [find content](../search/search_for_content.md) by checking all searchable fields

 D\.
 Drop-down that changes the site context